DevLearnOps/chaostoolkit-starter-pack-aws/README.md

 - fault tolerance: RDS instance can survive AZ failure
 - fault tolerance: service enviornment misconfiguration
 - fault tolerance: service should fallback if s3 bucket not available??
+- fault tolerance: service with slower DB should not collapse at capacity
 - alerting: service logging and metrics configuration - alert when there are no metrics

 ### Service resiliency ideas